bazuayelewis/olist-store-brazil/README.md

 ### Creating Kaggle API Token
 1. Go to your [Kaggle](https://www.kaggle.com/settings) Account
 2. Create a new token
-3. Copy your key and username
+3. Copy your key and username from the JSON file

 ### Creating a Service Account
 1. Go to [Google Cloud Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts)